QuackingCat/virtual-static-method/README.md

 # virtual-static-method
-A C# class that provides "virtual behaviour" to a static method.
+A C# class which contain a wrapper method for having an overwriting and inheritance of a static method possiable like a virtual one.